 “We can either be very manual and very thoughtful about the content that we want to put in front of someone, or we can start to leverage AI.

 “AI functionality can allow us to match those tags against things like intent.
 So, suppose you're using a platform like DemandBase, you can actually say, what is this account trending on from a search perspective?
 What content do I have that matches and actually delivers contextual content in the moment?
 There are two different extremes there.
-I would argue that, for people who are trying to do one-to-one ABM, you want a team being very thoughtful going through the content that's been tagged and audited.
+I would argue that, for people who are trying to do one-to-one ABM, you want a team to be very thoughtful in going through the content that's been tagged and audited.

-“Use all your first-party data, the data that you know about the account, from your CRM, from your marketing automation on your website, etc/, then combine that with quality, accurate, third-party data.
+“Use all your first-party data, the data that you know about the account, from your CRM, from your marketing automation on your website, etc, then combine that with quality, accurate, third-party data.

 “Another factor is intent data.
-A quick definition, third party intent data is where you're able to monitor what content an account is reading out on the open web, and use that search to find patterns of what topics they are interested in, when they’re searching and when they’re expressing new interest.
+A quick definition: third-party intent data is where you're able to monitor what content an account is reading out on the open web, and use that search to find patterns of what topics they are interested in, when they’re searching, and when they’re expressing new interest.

 “It's privacy-compliant because you're not tracking individual people, you're just really trying to map to the account level and say, “hey, this account tends to be interested in this kind of stuff.”
 Intent data helps you with counterintelligence in two ways.
 One, if an account is reading about cybersecurity, then that tells you something about what they might be interested in.
 It also suggests language you might use when talking to them.